-1. Unless you’re confident that you have a very steady hand, it’s best to use frog tape to tape off the area you’re not painting and ensure you get clean lines.
+Unless you’re confident that you have a very steady hand, it’s best to use frog tape to tape off the areas where the ceiling meets the wall to ensure you get clean lines.
 To do this start by places a strip of tape in the corner of the ceiling, right where the ceiling meets the wall.

-2. Pour some paint into a small paint tray.
-You don’t need much at this stage.
+Pour some paint into a small paint tray – you don’t need much at this stage.

 Top tip: Make sure you don’t apply too much pressure as the paint ooze from the brush and create drips.